Cooper taps first African American to head Rockingham Elections Board

 District Court Judge Erica Standfield Brandon, appointed in June 2019 as the first Black judge ever elected or appointed for District 17-A, which includes Rockingham County, presided over Wright’s swearing-in ceremony at the Rockingham County Courthouse on Wednesday morning.

+When she got word on Tuesday that an appointment to the board was in the offing, Wright was a tad nervous, she said.

+But, “I’m a quick study, so I decided to take the bull by the horns and move forward with it,’’ Wright said.
+“I’ve always been one to step out and lead if given the chance.’’

-Wright of Reidsville is a recipient of the Order of the Long Leaf Pine, the governor's highest honor for civic achievement.
+Wright of Reidsville was honored for her leadership in 2019 when Cooper added her name to the Order of the Long Leaf Pine, the governor’s highest award for civic achievement.

 And the retired elementary school teacher is “a strong community leader who has a history of supporting fair elections and access to voting by all eligible voters,’’ said Wally White, acting director of the Rockingham County Democratic Party, via email.